johan162/themeltspice/README.md

 **A note on the **OSX** version of LTSpice:**

+In online forums there have been many complaints about the OSX version of LTSpice that comes from a lack of knowledge which needs to be addressed.

-While much or all of the core funtionality of the simulator are exctly the same between the **OSX** and Window version the UI is dramatically different.
+While all the core functionality of the simulator are exactly the same between the **OSX** and Window version **the UI is dramatically different**.
 In fact, many **OSX** users are so stumped by the apparent frugality of the **OSX** UI that they end up using the Windows version even on **OSX** by running it under Wine.

-This is a mistake (but perhaps understandable if only barely).
+This is a mistake coming from lack of understanding.
+The **OSX GUI is highly functional and efficient** but, it is different than the Windows version.

-While the **OSX** version does not adhere to the ususal design guidelines for **OSX** programs and requires some "getting used to" it is a highly functional UI for its purpose.
+While the **OSX** version does not adhere to the usual design guidelines for **OSX** programs and requires some "getting used to" it is a highly functional UI for its purpose.
 After the initial "getting-used-to" experience many users will hopefully realize that the **OSX** version is superior for professionals
 (or even serious amateurs) compared to the window version.
-This is mainly to do with the abondonment of menus that distract the user and forces eye-focus to shift.
+This has mainly to do with the abandonment of menus (in the OSX version) that distract the user and forces eye-focus to shift.

-Both the advantage and the drawback of the **OSX** UI is that it heavily relies on 1) the user getting familiar and learning a few important shortcut keys and 2) becoming familiar with context sensitive menus.
+Both the advantage and the drawback of the **OSX** UI is that it heavily relies on

+1) the user getting familiar and learning a few important function keys (F2-F8) and,
+2) becoming familiar with context-sensitive menus (right-click)

 Once those keystrokes are
-mastered it is usually substantially faster to create a circuit diagram and setup a simulation in the native **OSX** version than the Windows dito.
-The **OSX** version also have context sensitive menu (trackpad "right-click") in most places.
+mastered it is usually substantially faster to create a circuit diagram and set up a simulation in the native **OSX** version than the Windows dito.

-To be fair.
-The **OSX** version does have some missing functionality but nothing really serious for pro or semi-pro usage.
+The **OSX** version does have some missing functionality in the UI compared with the Windows version.
 The main *functional* differences are:

-1. No dialogue help to enter '```.meas```' simulation command.
+1. No dialogue help to enter '```.meas```' simulation command so this has to be entered manually.

-2. No keyboard shortcut editor
+Since this could be considered an "advanced" analysis command anyone using this is likely to know (or can easily find out) the syntax to enter this command directly.

-3. Not possible to edit '```.op```' operation point labels to, for example, change from the default voltage display to current through an element or perhaps change the number of decimals shown in the diagram on an '```.op```' label.
+1. Not possible to edit '```.op```' (operation point) labels to, for example, change from the default voltage display to current through an element or perhaps change the number of decimals shown in the diagram on an '```.op```' label.
+This is likely to be the only missing feature that might irritate primarily students of EE.
+   > **Theoretically**, this could be manually adjusted in the net-list file directly (since it is a text-file) but for anything other than basic textbook-examples this is hardly feasible or very error-prone.

+1. No keyboard shortcut editor (a very little, or never, used functionality in our experience)

 **Why do this as a shell script?**

-Why oh why was this done as a `zsh` script I can hear people cry out.
+*"Why, oh why was this done as a `zsh`"*,  someone might argue.
-Couldn't it be written in [select favourite language] (e.g. Python).
-Of course it could.
-However, `zsh` is the lowest common denominator that doesn't require any dependencies and the guiding principle of this has been that it should run out of the box.
-Using a self-contained shell script is an easy way to avoid the potential *"module/version-hell"* of Python.
-Instead, we claim it is perfectly possible to write readable, medium-complex programs using `zsh`.
+Couldn't it be written in [select favourite language] ?.
+Of course, it could.
+However, `zsh` is the lowest common denominator on OSX that doesn't rely on any dependencies.
+One guiding principle in writing this has been that the script should run out of the box on any OSX system.
+Using a self-contained shell script is an easy way to achieve this, and we claim it is perfectly possible to write readable, medium-complex scripts using `zsh`.
-It is of course not without its limitation since `zsh` code can be almost unreadable when one uses all the features available that are not commonly well known.

 **Related work**

 The inspiration for this work comes from the [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt).
-While this implementation is widely different in both function, form and implementation the drive to write this came out of friendly *"jealousy"* that the windows world had this but not the **OSX** world.
+While this script is widely different in both function, form and implementation the drive to write this came out of friendly *"jealousy"* that the windows world had this but not the **OSX** world.
 That state of affairs cannot stand and has now been corrected!

 <div class="page"/>
 &nbsp;